OUR AMAZING BIBLE

 On 11 December, General Allenby, the leader of the delivering forces, WALKED into Jerusalem through the "Gate of the Friend" (Jaffa Gate), outside which military guards were drawn up, ready to join the procession into the city.
 The guard on the one side was formed by soldiers from Great Britain, and on the other side by Australian and New Zealand troops, for it must be remembered that this deliverance was carried out entirely by forces of the British "nation and company of nations" (Genesis 35:11).
 General Allenby officially accepted the surrender of the Holy City from the foot of David's Tower, and a comforting proclamation was read in seven languages, telling the people that they could go quietly and undisturbed about their ordinary business, and all their holy places would be respected.
 Jerusalem was no longer "trodden down of the Gentiles" (Luke 21:24).
 The Turks, however, made up their minds to get Jerusalem back at any cost; they attacked the British line furiously.
 Massey tells us that on 27 December they made 13 determined attacks during the morning, but failed to pierce the defence.
 Prisoners taken revealed that they had been promised as an inducement that when they recaptured Jerusalem, they should have one day in the city to do just as they liked.
 Meanwhile, during this fighting, the inhabitants of the "delivered" city were on the roofs of their houses, praying that their British deliverers might have strength to withstand the attacks.
 We all know the result: the Turkish oppressor was driven off, and Jerusalem came under British protection.

-There is a curious fact concerning this event, which emphasizes God's overruling power.
+There is a curious fact concerning this event, which emphasizes Yahweh's overruling power.
 The Turks had a saying which seems to remind us of the incident recorded in 2 Kings 7:1-18 where the "impossible" happened.
-In their boast that the sword of Islam should hold sway over the land, they used the words to imply the impossibility of overthrowing their domination, saying, "When the waters of the Nile flow into Palestine, then will a prophet of the Lord come and drive the Turks out of this land", signifying that as surely as it was impossible for the waters of the Nile to flow across the many miles of desert to Palestine, so it was impossible that men could drive them out.
+In their boast that the sword of ">Islam should hold sway over the land, they used the words to imply the impossibility of overthrowing their domination, saying, "When the waters of the Nile flow into Palestine, then will a navi (prophet) of Yahweh come and drive the Turks out of this land", signifying that as surely as it was impossible for the waters of the Nile to flow across the many miles of desert to Palestine, so it was impossible that men could drive them out.

 So the waters of the Nile did flow into the Holy Land, and the leader named "Prophet of God" did drive the Turks out of the land.
 The deliverance of Jerusalem was accomplished in 40 days (31 October - 9 December), a familiar period in the history of that country.
 Just about then, however, things were in a bad way on the Western front, and the cream of Allenby's army was brought back to serve in France, so that Allenby had to wait until new reinforcements were trained and organized into an efficient fighting machine.
 On 18 September 1918, the next advance began, and again in 40 days the objective was achieved, the Turks being driven right out of the land.
-So exactly to date, the Gentile dominion of the Holt Land had ended; the seven "times" (i.e. 2520 years) had run its course as foretold in the Bible.
+So exactly to date, the Gentile dominion of the Holy Land had ended; the seven "times" (i.e. 2520 years) had run its course as foretold in the Bible.
 Britain did not annex the conquered territory, but administered it, under mandate from the League of Nations, for 30 years, until 1947, and then gave notice that she would lay down the mandate and hand it over to the United Nations the following 15 May, when British forces and administration were withdrawn.
-In 1949 the Jewish, or Israeli State, was recognized by the British Government.

 A Sign of the Times

-"The zeal of the Lord of Hosts will perform this" (Isaiah 9:7).
+"The zeal of Yahweh of Hosts will perform this" (Isaiah 9:7).

-As we long for real peace and righteousness on earth, let us look forward to the keystone of that peace, and "Pray for the peace of Jerusalem" (Psalm 122:6).
+As we long for real shalom (peace) and righteousness on earth, let us look forward to the keystone of that shalom (peace).
+Amen.